attardi/wikiextractor/README.md

 # Wikipedia Cirrus Extractor

 `cirrus-extractor.py` is a version of the script that performs extraction from a Wikipedia Cirrus dump.
 Cirrus dumps contain text with already expanded templates.
 The Cirrus extractor does not suffer fron somewhat inadequate template expansion.
 Until WikiExtractors template expansion has been fixed this may be used instead.
+Although some templates, such as the one for stub articles, is not useful expanded.

 <b>Examples:</b><br>
 json output: python3 cirrus-extract.py -o wiki/test wiki/wiki-20191104-cirrussearch-content.json.gz<br>